jdx/mise/README.md

 > # rtx depends=["lint", "test"]
 > ```

-Assuming that file was located in `.rtx/tasks/build`, it could be run with `rtx run build`.
+Assuming that file was located in `.rtx/tasks/build`, it can then be run with `rtx run build` (or with its alias: `rtx run b`).
-This script can also be edited with $EDITOR by running `rtx task edit build`, if it doesn't exist it will be created.
+This script can be edited with by running `rtx task edit build` (using $EDITOR).
+If it doesn't exist it will be created.
 These are convenient for quickly making new scripts.
 Having the code in a bash file and not TOML helps make it work better in editors since they can do syntax highlighting and linting more easily.
+They also still work great for non-rtx users—though of course they'll need to find a different way to install their dev tools the tasks might use.

 ### Config-based Tasks

-Tasks can also be defined in `.rtx.toml` files in different ways:
+Tasks can also be defined in `.rtx.toml` files in different ways.
+This is a more "traditional" method of defining tasks:

 ```toml
 task.clean = 'cargo clean && rm -rf .cache' # runs as a shell command